Flight A Standings

 The top seed selects its semifinal opponent from the third and fourth seeds.
 If the second seed wishes, they may also make themselves eligible for selection by the top seed.
 The other semifinal is the two remaining teams.
 The winners of those matches play for the championship.
 There is a carryover in knockout phase matches of 1/3 of the imps from the regular season match if the team that won the regular season match finished with more VPs, and a carryover of 1/5 of the imps from the regular season match if the team that won the regular season match finished with equal or fewer VPs.
 If the teams did not play in the regular season, then there is no carryover.
 The maximum carryover for any match is 10 imps.

-Dates: The deadline for finishing the regular season matches is October 18.
+Dates: The deadline for submitting teams is March 1.
+The deadline for finishing the regular season matches is October 18.
 The deadline for the semifinal matches is November 15.
 The deadline for the final matches is December 31.
 Any matches not played will be scored as forfeits for both teams unless in the judgment of the commissioner one team is substantially at fault for missing the match in which case it will be a forfeit for that team only.

 Tiebreakers: If there is a tie for victory points, the following shall be used to break the tie for seeding.
 In the event that multiple teams are tied, the steps are followed until a tied team is eliminated, then restarted from the top with the remaining teams.
 For example, in a three way tie where all three teams had 1 win and 1 loss against each other, then the team lowest ranked in victory points against opponents in common would be eliminated, and the tie between the other two would revert to head-to-head result.

 - Head-to-head result (only if all involved teams played each other)

 - Victory points against the highest ranking opponent in common

 - Victory points against the next highest ranking opponent in common, and so on until all opponents in common are compared